Vocabulary and language development in children 1-2 years

 - clothes like ‘sock’ or ‘hat’.

-But your child will use the same word to refer to different things.
-For example, she might call all animals ‘doggie’.
+But your child might use the same word to refer to different things.
+For example, they might call all animals ‘doggie’.

-At around 15 months, your child will point to things further away and ask you to name them.
+At around 15 months, your child will point to things and ask you to name them.

-At around 18 months, your child will refer to himself by name.
-A few months later, he’ll begin to understand and use ‘I’ to refer to himself.
-This is when he starts to realise he’s a separate person with his own ideas.
+At around 18 months, your child will refer to themselves by name.
+A few months later, they’ll begin to understand and use ‘I’ to refer to themselves.
+This is when they start to realise they’re a separate person with their own ideas.

 During this year, your child will understand:

-- some familiar phrases like ‘Give me a kiss’
+- familiar phrases like ‘Give me the ball’